HIV- is a term that almost everybody must’ve heard of, but only a few know the exact meaning of. But what does HIV positive mean?

 Causes of HIV Infection

-An HIV infection occurs in various ways, including sexual and non-sexual contact with the infected person.
+An HIV positive infection occurs in various ways, including sexual and non-sexual contact with the infected person.
 A very common method of spread of this virus is through anal or oral sex or unprotected sex.

 The non-sexual spread of this virus occurs by contact with the infected blood of an HIV-positive person.
 Drug users are at a greater risk of HIV infection while sharing drug injections with the infected person.